 These might seem like negatives.
 But most rewards cards have these rules.
 And look on the bright side: It’s pretty easy to avoid losing your rewards.

-Here’s how to make sure your Citi Double Cash rewards don’t expire:
+Here’s how to make sure your Citi Double Cash Card rewards don’t expire:

-Make at least one purchase every year.
-Simply spending a few dollars at a gas station or grocery store every once in a while will help you avoid losing rewards due to inactivity.
+Make at least one purchase within a 12-month period.
+Simply spending a few dollars every once in a while will earn you cash back on purchases and help you avoid losing rewards due to inactivity.

 Regularly redeem your cash back.
 You can get your cash back as a statement credit, check or direct deposit to a bank account.
 This won’t reset the expiration countdown, but it will keep you from having much to lose.

-You’ll also lose your rewards if Citi closes your account due to irresponsible or illegal behavior.
-That includes things like not making even the minimum payments for a long time or trying to defraud Citi.
-So, uh, don’t do that.
+You may also lose your rewards if Citibank closes your account due to irresponsible or illegal behavior.
+That includes fraud, misuse, abuse or not making the minimum payments for a long time

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.